OlaProeis/ActionPad/KDE_STORE_GUIDE.md

 ## Usage

 1. Add widget to panel or desktop
-2. Right-click widget → "Configure Shortcut Widget"
+2. Right-click widget → "Configure ActionPad"
 3. Click "Add New Button" to create shortcuts
 4. Customize icons, colors, and layouts